emendezy/McServer/README.md

 ```
 java -jar server.jar # This will take some time to set up server world and objects
 ```

+### Connecting to the Minecraft Server
+- Add the Server to your minecraft server list as ip:port
+    - ip: 'Public IPv4 address' found on the EC2 instance summary page
+    - port: port configured on MinecraftServerPort.

 ### Managing the Minecraft Server UpTime
 - Now we are ready to start our minecraft server via our lambda start_mc's api